 If you like the idea of using a credit card to pay for your expenses but want to avoid high interest rates, a HELOC may be right for you.

-It works similarly to a credit card: You borrow as you’d like over time, up to a set credit limit.
-Then, you pay back the amount you borrow, with interest accruing only for the amount you withdraw from the line of credit.
+It works similarly to a credit card—you borrow as you’d like over time, up to a set credit limit.
+Then, you pay back the amount you borrowed, with interest accruing only for the amount you withdraw from the line of credit.

-Some home equity lines of credit allow you to only pay interest on your borrowed amounts during the 5 to 10-year draw period.
-Once the repayment period begins (which typically lasts 10 to 20 years), you pay back the amount you borrowed plus interest.
+Some home equity lines of credit may allow you to only pay interest on your borrowed amounts during draw period.
+Once the repayment period begins you pay back the amount you borrowed plus interest.

 - Flexibility: If you don’t know how much money you’ll need for a certain expense, you’ll enjoy the flexibility of a HELOC.
 You don’t have to commit to one lump sum and can borrow money as you need it during the draw period.

-- Low closing costs: With HELOCs, closing costs or origination fees can be lower than home equity loans.
+- Low closing costs: With HELOCs, closing costs or origination fees may be lower than home equity loans.

-- Variable interest rates: HELOCs usually use variable interest rates, which will fluctuate over the life of the line of credit.
-If you take out a HELOC, you may find it tough to plan for your monthly payments since they will go up or down as interest rates change.
+- Variable interest rates: HELOCs usually use variable interest rates, which may fluctuate over the life of the line of credit.
+If you take out a HELOC, you may find it tough to plan for your monthly payments since they may go up or down as interest rates change.

-- Temptation to overspend: Since you can borrow as much money as you’d like up to your credit limit, you may overspend and put yourself in a difficult financial situation.
+- Temptation to overspend: Since you can borrow as much money as you’d like from your available equity up to your lender’s limits, you may overspend and put yourself in a difficult financial situation.

-Comparing home equity loan rates vs. HELOC rates in Texas
+Comparing home equity loan interest rates for Texas homeowners

-Interest rates for both home equity loans and HELOCs will take your credit rating, available home equity, any other loans that you have against your equity, and other financial factors into account.
+Interest rates for both home equity loans, HELOCs, and cash out refinances will depend on your credit rating, available home equity, any other loans that you have against your equity, along with other financial factors.

-Keep in mind that HELOC interest rates, unlike home equity loan interest rates, are variable and depend on the national bank rate.
-Even if the current year were to have a very low national bank rate, future years can increase, which can push your HELOC variable rate up higher.
+Keep in mind that HELOC interest rates are variable and depend on the national bank rate, unlike fixed home equity loan and cash out refinance interest rates.
+Even if the current year were to have a very low national bank rate, future years can increase, which can push your variable rate and your HELOC payment up higher.

-Lock in best home equity loan rates in Texas
+Lock in best home equity loan interest rates in Texas

 These tips can help you find the best home equity loan rates in Texas: